Menu

 Other characters in the script were equally interesting and challenging to build, most notably Jude and Simon the Rock.
 Since I was attempting to rescue the character of Judas Iscariot from the stereotypical depictions of him as "villain," and set him up as the protagonist—a sympathetic character for the audience to follow from beginning to end—I knew that drastic measures were required.

+There are no direct references to ages of people in any of the gospels.
+Therefore Judas and all the other followers of Jesus could have been any age at all, from children to old men.
 I decided: what better way to create a sympathetic character than to make Jude a child?
 And what better way to convey the angst of this character than to have him be a child who is about to emerge into adulthood himself, and truly discover and define who he will be as an adult?

-I created Jude as a teenager, young, idealistic, naïve, and disliked by the others around him—the equivalent of the high school nerd, always getting picked on by the bigger kids.
+I created Jude as a teenager, young, idealistic, naïve, and disliked by the others around him—the equivalent of the high school nerd, always getting bullied by the bigger kids.
 This initial unpopularity would only contribute later to the other characters' hatred of him when he attempts to make things right in the climax.

 I also knew that this script was about ideology, and that Jude needed to be someone that Joshua (the Jesus character) would have to convince of a much larger spiritual and philosophical world.
 I therefore depicted Jude as already having been immersed in Jewish tradition and the Hebrew Bible, providing the perfect yardstick against which Joshua's actions and alternative philosophies could be measured.